 Contact improvisation has been my primary movement practice since 1986.
-I have studied with Bruno Stefanoni, Dieter Heitkamp, Ka Rustler, Kurt Koegel, Howard Sonenklar, Nina Martin, Benno Voorham, Nancy Stark Smith, K J Holmes and many others.
-I also practice aikido and am strongly influenced by the Feldenkrais method, Body Mind Centering and ideokinesis.
+I studied with Bruno Stefanoni, Dieter Heitkamp, Ka Rustler, Kurt Koegel, Howard Sonenklar, Nina Martin, Benno Voorham, Nancy Stark Smith, K J Holmes and many others.
+I have been teaching the form since 1990.

-My teaching is informed by my background as a professional bodyworker, my studies in physiotherapy and osteopathy, my experience with communication tools such as co-counselling, and by my politics.
+I used to do a lot of aikido and am influenced by various methods in the field of somatics.
+My teaching is informed by my background as a professional bodyworker / physiotherapist, my experience with different approaches to communication, and by my politics.
 I see my interest in radical social theory and my love of contact improvisation as two aspects of the same desire.
-One of my main projects is making contact improvisation available as a way of exploring body politics, as a tool for communication and personal change, to radical left, feminist, queer and anti-racist activists.

-Since 2014 I have been based in Sweden.
-Here I have been very active in the Göteborg contact improvisation collective, which organises weekly jams, beginners' courses, weekend workshops and exchanges with other Scandinavian contact improvisation communities.
+Since March 2014 I have been based in Sweden.
+2014 – 2017 I was involved in the Gothenburg contact improvisation collective, which organises weekly jams, beginners’ courses, weekend workshops and exchanges with other Scandinavian contact improvisation communities.

 In recent years I have travelled further afield, teaching in South and South East Asia (India, Thailand, Cambodia, Vietnam, Malaysia, Singapore, the Philippines), quite a bit in China (Beijing, Shanghai, Hangzhou, Xi’an, Chengdu, Kunming, Dali, Guangzhou, Hong Kong), as well as in Japan, Australia, Canada and a few places in the US (including the West Coast Contact Improvisation Jam in Berkeley, California, and Earthdance in Western Massachusetts).